Q: What is the Jessup?

 A: Each university may have one team consisting of two to five students.

 Q: How can my team register?

-A: All teams must register with the ILSA Executive Office.
-The ILSA Executive Office on-line registration form can be found at www.ilsa.org.
+A: All teams must register with the ILSA Executive Office by completing the online Jessup Registration Form and paying the Registration Fee by the deadline specified in the Official Schedule.
+The on-line registration form can be found at www.ilsa.org.
 Some teams must also register separately with their national administrator.
 To inquire if your team must register separately email the ILSA Executive Office at [email protected].